lennilobel/ai-demos-public/Rag/README.md

 # RAG Solution

-This is a provider-based RAG solution that uses OpenAI and supports the following back-end database platforms:
+This is a provider-based RAG solution that leverages Azure OpenAI and supports the following back-end database platforms:
 - SQL Server 2022
 - Azure SQL Database
 - Azure Cosmos DB for NoSQL